DISC Personality Testing: How Does It Work?

 DISC is a workplace assessment tool used to measure different key traits of one's personality.
 Abbreviated from the four dimensions it measures Dominance, Influence, Steadiness, and Conscientiousness.

-CHECK OUT ALL DiSC TYPES HERE
+CHECK OUT ALL DISC TYPES HERE

 Alt Text